rnepal2/persona-graph/README.md

-# PersonaGraph: Executive Profile Enrichment Platform
+# PersonaGraph: Executive Profile Generator

 PersonaGraph is a generative AI-powered solution for in-depth profile enrichment of senior professionals using information scraped from web search and advanced LLMs.